-After some analysis, it was decided that nearly all interesting combinations of carry-in and the input signals could be generated using propagate and carry-in from each stage.
-Thus the carry-chain itself may be viewed as a logic block with two inputs, carry-kill bar and carry-propagate bar, two outputs, propagate and carry-in, a vertical signal carry-in and carry-out,
+After some analysis, we found that nearly all interesting combinations of carry-in and the input signals could be generated using propagate and carry-in from each stage.
+Thus, as in fig.3, the carry-chain may be seen as a logic block with 2 inputs, carry-kill' and carry-propagate', 2 outputs, propagate and carry-in, a vertical signal, carry-in and carry-out, and one control wire, precharge.